pyOpenSci/software-peer-review/our-process/review-timeline.md

 To do this, you open an issue using the software submission template in our [pyopensci/software-review repository](https://github.com/pyOpenSci/software-review/issues/new/choose/).

-### 2. Editor-in-Chief reviews package submission
+### 2. Editor in chief reviews package submission

-The Editor-in-Chief will review your submission at this point for both package scope and minimal infrastructure criteria (listed above).
+The editor in chief will review your submission at this point for both package scope and minimal infrastructure criteria (listed above).
 - TIME ~2 weeks (or longer if editor requests changes that take the author longer to implement)

 ### 3. Editor finds reviewers for package
-At this point if your package has the minimal infrastructure requirements and is in scope, the Editor-in-Chief will assign an editor to review your package.
+At this point if your package has the minimal infrastructure requirements and is in scope, the editor in chief will assign an editor to review your package.
 That editor will then identify suitable reviewers.